 An article that caught my attention this past week, amidst all of the focus on healthcare in D.C., was about the “Deaths of Despair” among middle-aged white Americans.
-I highly recommend checking it out and posting your thoughts in the comments.
+This post aims to answer a vital question: How to Find Happiness in a Troubled World?

-I have some questions and thoughts about how this phenomenon relates to early retirement and the frugal-stoic lifestyle many of us bloggers preach in order to obtain the early retirement goal.
+I have some questions and thoughts about how the Deaths of Despair phenomenon relates to early retirement and the frugal-stoic lifestyle many of us bloggers preach.
 How can we turn this thing around to get more happiness into the system?

 Our National Despair